AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-requests-cannot-open-second-page-of-requests-list.md

 >
 > This issue has been closed because it is working as designed.

-When a user is viewing a request list that has more than 2000 requests (and therefore more than one page) and attempts to view another page of the list, the "Page X" button is unresponsive and the user cannot view additional pages of the list.
+When a user is viewing a request list that has more than 2000 requests (and therefore more than one page) and attempts to view another page of the list, the "[!UICONTROL Page]" button is unresponsive and the user cannot view additional pages of the list.

 _First reported on July 28, 2022._